Question 1:

 It depends.

-In a regatta of 3 days or less, a boat cannot be cleaned by a person entering the water except to remove weed.
+In a regatta of 3 days or less, a boat cannot be cleaned by a person entering the water except to remove weed or to check for damage.

 During a regatta longer than 3 days, a boat may be cleaned by a person entering the water (with or without breathing apparatus) on the 4th and every even day thereafter (day 4, 6 and 8 etc).